defold/doc/docs/en/manuals/addressing.md

 ## Constructing URL objects

-URL objects can also be constructed programmatically, like this:
+URL objects can also be constructed programmatically in Lua code:

 ```lua
 -- Construct URL object from a string: